lvella/libestream/README.md

 endian machine will be used; otherwise, generic code that works on any endianess will be used.
 Thus, the code is portable to big-endian machines, but probably performs better on little-endian.

+Likewise, you may gain a small performance boost by defining the macro UNALIGNED_ACCESS_ALLOWED if your target machine does support byte granularity when accessing memory, such as x86 *does*, and ARM *does not*.